BassamAlshabrawi/DC-Motor-for-Robot-Wheels/README.md

 ## Potentiometer
 The potentiomener can change the resistance by rotating it from 0 to 180 degrees to obtain different values of it.

-In this project, we have programmed the potentiometer to change the direction by changing the angle of the potentiometer rotating, whereas from 0-80 degrees in a certain direction and from 90-180 in the opposite direction.
+In this project, we have used 2 potentiometers to control the direction and speed of 2 DC motors.

+for the speed , when the value of the resistance of the potentiometer increases, the speed will increase , and when the value of the resistance of the potentiometer decreases, the speed will decrease.

+for the direction, we have 2 potentiometers, so we have programmed them to make the motors rotating both direction, whears one of the potentiometers makes the motors rotating clockwise , and the other makes the motors rotating anti-clockwise.

 ## Battery
 To choose the suitable battery, we should know two important values, which are voltage and current.